open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/RicaRodz.md

 # **Ricardo Rodriguez**

-**Location/Time Zone:**
-- *New Providence, NJ*, **EST**

-**Operating System:**
-- *Main: MacOS Sequoia 15.0.1*
-- *Secondary: Windows 11*

 ---

+**🌍 Location:** New Providence, NJ
+**🕒 Time Zone:** EST
+**💻 OS:**
+- macOS Sequoia 15.0.1
+- Windows 11

+---
-## **About Me**
+## 🧠 **About Me**

+> *"Technology is best when it brings people together."*
+> — Matt Mullenweg

-Hi, I'm *Ricardo*, a passionate software developer and student currently living in *New Jersey*.
+Hi, my name is *Ricardo Rodriguez*, a passionate software developer and student currently living in *New Providence, New Jersey*.
 I enjoy working with a variety of tech stacks, and I am deeply interested in artificial intelligence, mobile app development, and machine learning.
 I’m currently pursuing my degree as a junior in computer science at NJIT, and I'm always looking for new opportunities to learn and grow in the field.

 Here are a few of my interests:
 - **Programming Languages:** Python, JavaScript, C